coveo-labs/store-generator/README.md

    # 6. Ready to push the content to your Catalog source
    Use: `python 4_pushToCatalog.py`.
-   This will create a JSON file which you then push against your Catalog source with: `pushapi catalog` (catalog is your directory were you have placed your output files)
+   This will create a JSON file which you then push against your Catalog source with: `pushapi catalogs` (catalogs is your directory were you have placed your output files)

+## Upload your images to s3
+aws s3 sync images s3://fashion-coveodemo-com/images/new --include "*.jpg" --exclude "*.json"